BS in Leadership and Organizational Studies

 No more than two courses from outside the major may be used toward completion of the requirements for the major without permission of the faculty—students may work with their advisor for this permission.

-We recommend that students start their Leadership Studies coursework with LOS 300: Organizational Theory and LOS 350: Leadership.
+We recommend that students start their Leadership Studies coursework with LOS 300 Organizational Theory and LOS 350 Leadership.
+Both courses must be passed with a B- or higher for LOS majors.
 Students should work with their advisors to organize the scheduling of the rest of their coursework.